csperando/playground-cluesp9u/statement.md

     # # # # # # # # # # S # # # # # # # # # #
 ```

+In this example, the maze information will be stored in a list of lists.
+This will allow us to easily access any point in the maze (or neighboring points) using ```maze[rowIndex][ColumnIndex]```.
+For more information on using files in python see: [File I/O in Python](https://www.google.com/?q=file%20i/o%20in%20python)

 ```python
 # os is required for file input/output
 import os